clix-meta/clix-meta/README.md

 describe climate indices (aka climate indicators).

-To facilitate data exchange and dissemination the metadata should, as far as possible, follow [Climate and Forecasting [CF] Conventions] (http://cfconventions.org/).
+To facilitate data exchange and dissemination the metadata should, as far as possible, follow
+[Climate and Forecasting [CF] Conventions](http://cfconventions.org/).
 Considering the very rich and diverse flora of climate indices this is however not always possible.
-By collecting a wide range of different indices it is easier to discover any common patterns and features that are currently not covered by the CF Conventions.
-Currently identified issues frequently relate to [`standard_name`](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#standard-name) or/and [`cell_methods`](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#cell-methods) which both are *controlled vocabularies* of the CF Conventions.
+By collecting a wide range of different indices it is easier to discover any common patterns and features that are currently not well covered by the CF Conventions.
+Currently identified issues frequently relate to [`standard_name`](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#standard-name) or/and [`cell_methods`](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#cell-methods)
+which both are *controlled vocabularies* of the CF Conventions.